-(iii) Joint arrangements
+(ii) Joint arrangements

-Under AASB 11 Joint Arrangements investments in joint arrangements are classified as either joint operations or joint ventures.
+Investments in joint arrangements are classified as either joint operations or joint ventures.
 The classification depends on the contractual rights and obligations of each investor, rather than the legal structure of the joint arrangement.
 Austin Engineering Limited has only joint ventures.